ILIAS-eLearning/ILIAS/libs/composer/README.md

 ```

 # Create library patch

+**New patches in dependencies MUST be confirmed by the Technical Board of the ILIAS society.**

 The composer plugin cweagans/composer-patches provides a way to apply patches to dependencies.
 - First a patch has to be created with git which contains all the required changes.
 After the
 has to be moved to the .libs/composer/patches directory.